nick-fournier-rsg/pyrouting/docs/index.rst

-.. pyosrm documentation master file, created by sphinx-quickstart on Wed Mar  6 16:33:37 2024.
+.. pyrouting documentation master file, created by sphinx-quickstart on Wed Mar  6 16:33:37 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyosrm's documentation!
+Welcome to pyrouting's documentation!
 ==================================

 .. toctree::